I’m quitting proofreading.

 What’s the one thing every wannabe paid writer should do first?

 The first step is building an initial portfolio.
 If you don’t have writing samples on the web, you can use a blog or online portfolio site to host your writing samples.
-You need writing samples to get paid jobs.
+You need writing samples too.
 Period.

 How about the biggest mistakes new writers make?